 HRS 010.
-Arts and Ideas of the West, I. Introduction to the literature, art, architecture, philosophy and history of the ancient and medieval West, with emphasis on classical Greece and Rome and the European Middle Ages.
+Arts and Ideas of the West: Ancient to Medieval.
+Introduction to the literature, art, architecture, philosophy and history of the ancient and medieval West, with emphasis on classical Greece and Rome and the European Middle Ages.
 3 units.

 HRS 011.
-Arts and Ideas of the West, II.
+Arts and Ideas of the West: Renaissance to Modern.
 Introduction to the literature, art, architecture, music, philosophy, and history of the West from the Renaissance to the present.
 3 units.